Aivancely/gst-bookmarks/README.md

 Navigating the GoSystem Tax website can be cumbersome due to dynamic URL tokens that change each time a tax return is opened, making traditional bookmarks ineffective.
 To address this, a Chrome extension can serve as a navigation aid, allowing users to quickly access predefined forms like the 1041 - Estates and Trusts Tax Return and Form 8949 pages.
 This extension opens a side panel listing these forms when the extension's icon is clicked, and selecting a form updates the current tab's URL to navigate to the corresponding screen.
 This report details the implementation, functionality, and considerations for creating such an extension.

 ### Problem Context
-The GoSystem Tax website uses URLs with a dynamic token, such as `https://dc-organizertoweb.fasttax.com/Home/Locator/3b700d65-28cd-48fb-a63b-cadacb41TEST/{FIRM_ID}/{FIRM_ID}/2024#!/38/156/0/0,0,0,0,0`.
-The token (e.g., `3b700d65-28cd-48fb-a63b-cadacb41TEST/{FIRM_ID}/{FIRM_ID}/2024`) changes per session, complicating direct navigation to specific forms.
-The fragment after `2024#!` (e.g., `/38/156/0/0,0,0,0,0`) determines the form displayed.
+The GoSystem Tax website uses URLs with a dynamic token, such as `https://dc-organizertoweb.fasttax.com/Home/Locator/123456asd-abcd-123-1234-exampletoken/{FIRM_ID}/{FIRM_ID}/{TAXYEAR}#!/38/156/0/0,0,0,0,0`.
+The token (e.g., `123456asd-abcd-123-1234-exampletoken/{FIRM_ID}/{FIRM_ID}/{TAXYEAR}`) changes per session, complicating direct navigation to specific forms.
+The fragment after `{TAXYEAR}#!` (e.g., `/38/156/0/0,0,0,0,0`) determines the form displayed.
 The extension must preserve the token while updating the fragment to navigate to forms like:

 | Form Name                          | Screen Number            |
 |------------------------------------|--------------------------|